cruna-cc/deprecated-cruna-protocol/README.md

 **Interaction with Marketplaces:**

 - The NFT cannot be approved for everyone, as this is a common avenue for phishing attacks.
-- By default, the NFT is not set for approval; it must be explicitly made approvable for listing on marketplaces.
+- Before using the protected NFT (for example, before depositing in a vault), the NFT should be made not-approvable.
+The Cruna dashboard will push the user to do so.

 **Ownership Transfer:**